 Musicians from local bars played in our praise bands.
 An ex-homeless woman with an intellectual disability was our weekly greeter, passing out bulletins.
 A woman found sleeping in our parking lot became a prominent member of our outreach ministry.
 Addicts, alcoholics, and the mentally ill discovered that the love of our congregations was a boon to their healing.
 A recluse who had served as a tunnel rat in Vietnam came out of hiding and made meaningful relationships in our midst.
 We embraced all colors, classes, and sexual identities of God’s children, a rainbow coalition!

 Given my affinity for broken people, born of my personal struggles, I led our members to seek out the poorest in our streets.
 One place we found them was at dilapidated mobile home parks, pockets of American poverty in our “land of plenty.”

 To this day, the faces of precious people I met there are vivid in my memory.

 I remember Don and Linda.
-Don was a Vietnam vet, suffering from the effects of Agent Orange and his long addiction to alcohol.
+Don was a Vietnam veteran, suffering from the effects of Agent Orange and his long addiction to alcohol.
 He finally got sober and was living in a shabby Winnebago in Pomona, California, an inner-city community racked by gang violence.
-We met him while circulating flyers at his park.
+We met him while circulating flyers at his mobile home park.
 Someone lovingly offered to drive him to church, where he eventually joined our family.

 On one of my visits, he asked if he could play Eleanor Rigby during worship.
 Of course!
-Backed by our praise band, he offered his gift on a Sunday just before Christmas, and when he sang “Ah, look at all the lonely people” we felt God speaking to us through an unexpected medium.
+Backed by our praise band, he offered his gift on a Sunday just before Christmas, a haunting acoustic version that mesmerized us.
+When he sang Ah, look at all the lonely people it was an admonition to see those who are often invisible on the margins.

 Have a blessed trailer park Christmas, y’all!